BawdyAnarchist/QubesTricks/i3wm/README.md

 Launches file manager in the target VM.
 It launches the first discovered file manager, in the order contained in the script's 'for loop'.

 #### qubes-i3-user-command
-Basically the same as `Run command in qube` , but a popup xterm window receives the command, then closes.
+Basically the same as `Run command in qube` from the QubeManager, but a popup xterm window receives the command, then closes.